casperwtf/StorageAPI/README.md

 # Usage of KVStorage
 KVStorage is a key value storage system.
 It is a simple way to store data.
+This supports all storage types (Json, MongoDB, SQL, MariaDB, SQLite)
 ```java
 //Create a new KVStorage instance
 KVStorage<K, V> storage;